phidatahq/phidata/README.md

 ## What is phidata?

-Phidata is a toolkit for building AI Assistants using function calling.
+Phidata is a toolkit for building AI Assistants with function calling and connecting LLMs to external tools.

-Function calling enables LLMs to achieve tasks by calling functions and intelligently choosing their next step based on the response, just like how humans solve problems.
+Function calling enables LLMs to achieve tasks by calling external tools and intelligently choosing their path based on the response from the tool, just like how humans solve problems.

 ![assistants](https://github.com/phidatahq/phidata/assets/22579644/facb618c-17bd-4ab8-99eb-c4c8309e0f45)